kucjan/besafe_task/README.md

 $ pip3 install -r requirements.txt
 ```
 5. Open the `train_model.ipynb` notebook to see how model was built and what are the results.
-  You can run last cell to test saved model on training data.
+  You can run last cell to test model on training data.
-6. Run the `test_model.ipynb` notebook to test model on new data.
+6. Run the `test_model.ipynb` notebook to test saved and then loaded model on new data.
-7. Once you're done working on the project, deactivate the virtual environment:
+8. Once you're done working on the project, deactivate the virtual environment:
 ```bash
 $ deactivate
 ```